Ficool

 Meanwhile:

 Kailus soars ahead, passing many along the way.
 Angelica's golden roads gleamed, lined with shops, bars, and entertainment venues, forever vibrant.
 On speakers, The Magical Musicians' vocals drift throughout the area, enchanting anything around it: "I hope that you believe~ that good is defeated, but I'll tell you that the coins on the roll.
 Hope did it!
 (Yeah) Hope did it!
-Now that coins on the roll."
+Now that the coins on the roll."

 'Ah, "Last Chance" was one of my favorites when I was five,' Kailus sighs heavily, reflecting on his time.

 "But I guess I can't blame him.
 He was always clumsy, horrible at apologizing, petty, and at least on time whenever school was over.
-Even with all these flaws, I still love you, Fathee," he murmured.
+Even with all these flaws, I still love you, Father," he murmured.

-Landing at Solomon College, Kailus enters its esteemed doors.
-He's astonished by the interior: its marble-coated halls, the red royal carpets, the statue of Solomon in the center of the room, a painting of the Heavenly Continent Civil War among its walls, and a peculiar statue of Lazuel in the corner.
+He's astonished by the interior: its marble-coated halls, the red royal carpets, the statue of Solomon in the center of the room, paintings of various events among its walls, and a peculiar statue of Lazuel in the corner.

 'The "Consequence" guy...'

-Distracted by that particular statue, he walks straight into the desk, drawing a curious look from the receptionist below.
-'These kids need to look straight or at least know when to stop and look around.
+'These kids need to look straight or at least take their time to stop and look around.
 This is the fifth time.'
 The receptionist grumbles.

 Kailus blushes at the sight of her.
 'I already embarrassed myself this early.
 I'm such a damn idiot…'